npomfret/crypto-exchange-metadata/README.md

 ## Whats not supported (yet)

+_wildcards_: to represent all Ethereum markets it might be nice to use `ETH*`

-_Minium and maximum order sizes_: can be expressed in the base or counter currency
+_maximum order sizes_: can be expressed in the base or counter currency

 _Order types_: market / limit / hidden / stop loss etc